adamgaynor/Spacecamp/README.md

 ## Implementation Timeline

 ###Phase 1: User Authentication, Project Creation (~1 Day)
 I will implement user authentication.
-I will do so using the methods we learned in Rails, but may switch to using Backbone authentication for a more seamless Ajax setup.
+I will do this using the Rails framework.
 I will also implement the ability for users to create projects in the app using a Rails form.
 I will ensure that the app functions correctly when pushed to Heroku.

 [Details][phase-one]

 ###Phase 2: Viewing Projects, Discussions, and To-Do items (~2 days)
 I will add API routes to send Project, Discussion, and To-Do item information as JSON.
+The API routes will use CRUD functionality to create, render, and destroy items.
 Users will be able to create projects and view the discussions and To-Do items inside of them within the Backbone app.

 [Details][phase-two]